Common Sleep Problems and Solutions for the Elderly

 Sleep requirements vary from person to person.
 However, if sleeplessness interferes with everyday activities, consider looking into the source of the issue and taking action to improve sleep.

+According to studies, approximately 40% and 70% of older adults have chronic sleep issues and up to half of those cases are probably undiagnosed.
+Therefore, it is crucial to raise awareness about this issue and take effective measures to resolve it.
 Keep a sleep journal and show it to the physician.
-Record the alcohol, caffeine, and nicotine intake on paper, and keep a record of the prescription drugs, physical activity, lifestyle adjustments, and recent stressful events.
-The doctor may suggest additional treatment from a sleep expert or visit a healthcare center.
+Record your alcohol, caffeine, and nicotine intake on paper, and keep a record of prescription drugs, physical activity, lifestyle adjustments, and recent stressful events.
+Primary care physicians may suggest additional treatment from a sleep expert.
+Visit a healthcare center for complete analysis and accurate diagnosis.
+Contact EliteCare Health Centers, one of the best medical clinics in Florida, offering a wide range of senior care services.

 Common Sleep Problems and Solutions for the Elderly | Infographic